santibreo/pj-site/source/cv.rst

 Personal Projects
 =================

-* San Carlos Hospital colaboration.
+* **San Carlos Hospital collaboration**: ML to anticipate patients prognosis in Madrid hospitals.
-* Cripto Trading Bot.
+* **Cripto Trading Bot**: Track prices and train dynamic strategy to make money with cripto currencies.
-* This Sphinx theme and extension.
+* **This Sphinx theme and extension**: Have a nice place to read and publish your notes.
-* > 95% (0.8222) score in
+* **> 95% (0.8222) score in**
-  `Pump it Up: Data Mining the Water Table <https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/leaderboard/>`_.
+  `Pump it Up: Data Mining the Water Table <https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/leaderboard/>`_: Classical ML models to detect faulty water pumps in developing countries.

 Aptitudes and Skills